 Across our organization, we’re building a workplace where collaboration is essential, diverse voices are heard, and inclusion is the key to our success.

-• Develop and lead a team of key newsroom journalists who will serve as our Standards and Practices Board to respond to ethical issues, corrections, sponsorship questions, etc.
+• Lead a rotating team of key newsroom journalists who will serve as our Standards and Practices Board to respond to breaking news guidance, ethical issues, corrections, in partnership with newsroom leaders.

 • Provide regular and constructive feedback and career development for performance evaluations.

 • 10 years of journalism experience delivering to multiple platforms, preferably at the national level

 • 10 years of supervisory and managerial experience leading teams through major stories, and complex coverage areas

 • Demonstrated excellence navigating the terrain of ethical questions that regularly arise regarding broadcast, digital content, podcasts, and social media